LAlex14/lesanalexandru.site/README.md

 ## Portfolio project

 A one page project that contains information about other personal projects and some of the skills I've learned to do.
+In the folder named "projects" you can find some of the projects I did while taking online web development courses.

 ### Project Specifications